ravi115/DevOps/Docker-container.md

 8. To stop a container.

           docker stop <container_id>
-          - to go inside the container after restarting the container using above command, we have to execute one more command. docker attach <container_name>
-          - after this, it will take us inside the container.

 9. To delete a contianer.

          docker rm <container_id>/<container_name>

-10. Too restart a container.
+10. To restart a container.

          docker restart <container_name>
+         - to go inside the container after restarting the container using above command, we have to execute one more command. docker attach <container_name>
+         - after this, it will take us inside the container.